MicrosoftDocs/msteams-docs/msteams-platform/resources/moodleInstructions.md

     * Enter the URL for your Moodle server.
     * Copy the **Application ID** and **Application Key** generated by the script and save them.

-1. Next you'll need to add the` AppID` and `Key` to the Office 365 Moodle Plugin.
-Return to the plugin administration page (Site administration ➡ Plugins ➡ Microsoft Office 365 Integration).
+1. Next you'll need to add the` AppID` and `Key` to the Microsoft 365 Moodle Plugin.
+Return to the plugin administration page (Site administration ➡ Plugins ➡ Microsoft 365 Integration).

 1. On the **Setup** tab add the **Application ID** and **Application Key** you copied previously, then select **Save changes**.